DylanRogers1/learn/python.md

 <!-- **This content is a fork of the original by Dylan Rogers.
 Please abide by the licence.** (uncomment this line if your document is a fork of my document) -->

-If you are *not* redistributing this file (in other words, you are just a reader and this file will stay on your computer, you will not send it to anyone):
+If you are *not* redistributing this file (in other words, you are just a reader and this tutorial will stay on your computer, you will not send it to anyone):

-* You may use the skills learned in this book for personal, commercial or non-commercial projects
+* You may use the skills learned in this tutorial for personal, commercial or non-commercial projects
-* As long as you do not share the document, you may use it however you would like to.
+* As long as you do not share this tutorial, you may use it however you would like to.
 * If you share the document, you are obliged to follow the rules below.

 If you are a content/tutorial maker and would like to share this tutorial with others: